 1. Washing Machine

 Cleaning a washing machine?!
 What?
 Yep.
-Cleaning your washing machine might sound silly but you’d be surprised how much gunk can accumulate in your washing machine.
+Cleaning the washing machine in your vacation rental might sound silly but you’d be surprised how much gunk can accumulate in your washing machine.
 Throwing a dishwashing tablet or some washing machine cleaner in the drum and setting the machine to its hottest wash will leave your machine sparkling clean.
 You should also clean out your washing machine filters every two months to minimize the risk of blockages.

 2. Dryer Vent